erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

     ## 10  3.50 Ideal   H     I1       62.8   57.
 12587  9.65  9.59  6.03
     ## # ... with 22 more rows

-3.Press Alt + Shift + K. What happens?
+### 3. Press Alt + Shift + K. What happens?
 How can you get to the same place using the menus?

 This opens up a list of the keyboard shortcuts!
 Very useful.
 Using the menus, either type "shorcut" into the search bar under help, or find it under: tools: keyboard shortcuts help.